Independent Set Enumeration and Estimation of Related Constants of Grid Graphs and Their Variants: Cylindrical grid graph

 Following the previous process, we calculate all cases with $m\leq31, n\leq91$ and perform numerical analysis.
+The range of our calculation here is slightly smaller than in the previous case, because the state tensor in the cylindrical case is larger.
 Some results of the cylindrical case are saved in the corresponding OEIS sequence A286513.
-The following charts show the case of $n=\infty$:
+Figure~\ref{fig:f_Cmxinf} to~\ref{fig:k_C2mxinf} show the values of $f_C (m,\infty)$ and $\bar{k}_C (m,\infty)$.